TEDxCornell/temp-site/design-plan/design-journey.md

 3. Have you visited a well-designed website that looked fine on a desktop but not on mobile?
 How did it affect your opinion of the the club?

-4. Recall the last time you visited any website, were there any features that made the website more accessible, such as a hamburger burger?
+4. Recall the last time you visited any website, were there any features that made the website more accessible, such as a hamburger menu?

 5. Do you know about TED?
 Have you had any experience with it (attending in-person talks, watching recordings online, speaking, etc.)?